sajid-dev/delve-ai/README.md

 }
 ```

-If the conversation does not exist, the service returns a 404 Not Found.
+If the session does not exist, the service returns a 404 Not Found.

-### `DELETE /conversations/{conversation_id}`
+### `DELETE /sessions/{session_id}`

-Deletes a specific conversation for a user.
-Requires both the `conversation_id` path parameter and the `user_id` query parameter.
+Deletes a specific session for a user.
+Requires both the `session_id` path parameter and the `user_id` query parameter.
 Returns a 204 No Content response on success.

-### `DELETE /conversations`
+### `DELETE /sessions`

-Deletes all conversations for a user.
+Deletes all sessions for a user.
 Requires the `user_id` query parameter.
 Returns a 204 No Content response on success.

 ### `GET /admin/dashboard`

 Provides aggregated analytics across every user.
 Useful for an admin dashboard or operational reporting.
+Statistics are session-oriented so you can monitor how many active sessions each user maintains.

 **Response (200):**